Salt Spring Island is a unique and spectacular place.

 How will it feel to have noise pollution from massive generators... a rumbling constant noise - like an unwelcome visitor, day and night, following you around and talking to you wherever you go, whatever you wish to do?

 How will it feel to live with the risk of polluted shores, and exposed to health risks by noise and air pollution... that may make you sick and shave off a few years of your life?
-Will people start to leave?
+Some residents near anchoring freighters say they are so desperate that they may have to move.
+Will people start to leave Salt Spring Island when more industrial anchorages will be the new reality?

 We are proud to be a destination for visitors from all over the world...
 What will happen to tourism on the island?
 Will visitors come back if they find industrial sights and noises instead of an oasis, and instead they cannot relax outside or sleep at night?